simonspa/corryvreckan/src/modules/Clustering4D/README.md

 Split clusters can be recovered using a larger search radius for neighbouring pixels.

 ### Parameters
-* `timingCut`: The maximum value of the time difference between two pixels for them to be associated in a cluster.
+* `timing_cut`: The maximum value of the time difference between two pixels for them to be associated in a cluster.
 Default value is `100ns`.
 * `neighbour_radius_col`: Search radius for neighbouring pixels in column direction, defaults to `1` (do not allow split clusters)
 * `neighbour_radius_row`:  Search radius for neighbouring pixels in row direction, defaults to `1` (do not allow split clusters)